 An Intro To Thai Street Food

 Thai street food is world renown for its flavors.
-Be it a noodle soup served from a boat in the floating market in the canals of Bangkok or Moo Ping BBQ Pork on the beaches of Krabi or Koh Samui you’re pretty well guaranteed a delicious meal without being out of pocket too much cash.
+Be it a noodle soup served from a boat in the floating market in the canals of Bangkok (a cant miss part of any Bangkok itinerary) or Moo Ping BBQ Pork on the beaches of Krabi or Koh Samui you’re pretty well guaranteed a delicious meal without being out of pocket too much cash.

 Speaking of cash, Street food is an important part of the Thai economy.
 The state owned government savings bank estimates that tourists purchases of street food alone pump nearly 35 million baht (~1.1 million dollars) into the Thai economy every year!

 Thailand is a popular tourist destination with 35-38 million foreign visitors per year.
 If each tourist spends an average of 1,000 baht on street food, this pumps about 35 billion baht into the economy yearly.
 Bangkok Post